Trust centre

 chain intact ✓tamper-evident

-Data goes only where your policy allows.
+Nothing sails out until your policy opens the gate.
 EU by default: enforced, not promised.

-Direct US and Chinese providers are available today.
-They route only when your policy allows, each flagged by jurisdiction and CLOUD Act exposure, and pseudonymization keeps PII and secrets off the wire.
-Leaving the EU stays your decision.
+US and Chinese providers route only when your policy allows, flagged by jurisdiction and CLOUD Act.

-Bring a private or self-hosted model: same policy, same ledger.
-Or run the whole data plane yourself with Sluis Edge, so prompts never transit Sluis.
+Bring a private or self-hosted model, or run the whole data plane yourself with Sluis Edge.

 residency.map · egress: your policyenforced